chiptrontech/TensorflowTrainingAppQT/README.md

 pandas
 Tensorflow==2.0

-or download python37 without dowbloading requirements from this google drive link<not yet uploaded>
+or download python37 with all requirements already installed from this google drive link<not yet uploaded>